ariellubonja/ncar-zarr-code/README.md

 - Optimal Zarr chunk size has been found to be $64^3$ by Mike Schnaubern and Ryan Hausen.
 This is the default chunk size.

 - I've found that using Dask's local dir (`dask_local_dir='/home/idies/workspace/turb/data02_02', n_dask_workers=4)` is slower than not.

+- The repo includes a mode to delete backup directories (.
+This is useful for cleaning up after a failed write.
+To use, run `main.py` with the `--delete` flag.
+Please use cautiously.

 [//]: # (### Customizing Destination Layout and Assignment Schema)